From endless adventures and stunning scenery to island getaways and local culture, here are the five reasons why Mayo is the best county in Ireland.

 Westport is rich in small-town vibes, but it has a lot more going for it than just that.
 There are cultural and historical draws to the town, making it a must-visit when in the county.

-When in the locale, make sure to stop by Westport House and gardens – one of its biggest attractions, and well worth a visit.
+When in the locale, make sure to stop by Westport House and gardens in Mayo, Ireland – one of its biggest attractions, and well worth a visit.
 If you want to practice your backswing, check out the championship golf course, Westport Golf Club.
 For a good eat, head over to Cronin’s Sheebeen.

 4. History and heritage – the county is full of culture